 Although we didn’t have time to look inside the War Memorial, we visited at closing time for a special ceremony.
 Each day at 4.55 pm, the Last Post Ceremony starts with the Australian National Anthem, the laying of wreaths, and the story of one of the 102,000 Australians who gave their lives in war.
 It is moving and a wonderful way of connecting children to the sacrifices made by our servicemen and women.

 War Memorial was the perfect base for our weekend adventure.
 All areas of the hotel are wheelchair accessible and staff went out of their way to ensure our comfort.

-All the attractions in the 3infun pass are also wheelchair accessible and suitable for families traveling with a pram.
+All the attractions in the 3infun pass are also wheelchair accessible and suitable for families travelling with a pram.

 Boundless Playground in Parkes, Australia

 Canberra is home to a popular inclusive and accessible playground, aptly named Boundless.
-With ramp access to the main play equipment, sand diggers that can be used by wheelchair users, the playground’s inclusive elements mean that no one misses out.
+With ramp access to the main play equipment and sand diggers that can be used by wheelchair users, the playground’s inclusive elements mean that no one misses out.

 Canberra is truly a wonderful family-friendly and accessible travel destination but there is so much to do you’ll wish you had stayed longer.

 TIP: The Old Bus Depot markets are from 10-4 pm every Sunday.
 The market is a mix of handmade items, gourmet foods, and live entertainment.
 The bagels are the best.

 Julie Jones is the creator of Have Wheelchair Will Travel, where she combines her skills as an ex-travel consultant with her life and experiences as a mother to her daughter AJ and son BJ, who has cerebral palsy.